Paul-Browne/BP-plus/README.md

 - **Stopping FOUC and page yank** - Gently fade the page in when rendered, and fade out when navigated away from.
 - **A grid system** - An epicGrid system!
 - **Better fonts** - Open Sans and Libre Baskerville from Google fonts, as well as an icon font from icomoon.
-- **Custom resize events** - Better performance by limiting the resize event from only being fired once every quarter of a second, and only when the width is resized.

 ---